oracle/graal/docs/reference-manual/native-image/BuildConfiguration.md

 * `native-image -jar foo.bar application` generates the executable `application`

 ### Order of Arguments Evaluation

 The arguments passed to `native-image` are evaluated left-to-right.
-This also extends to arguments that get passed indirectly via the `META-INF/native-image` based configuration.
+This also extends to arguments that get passed indirectly via `META-INF/native-image` based configuration.
 Suppose you have a JAR file that contains _native-image.properties_ with `Args = -H:Optimize=0`.
 Then by using the `-H:Optimize=2` option after `-cp <jar-file>` you can override the setting that comes from the JAR file.

 ### Specifying Default Options for Native Image

 If there is a need to pass some options for every build unconditionally, for example, to always generate a native executable in verbose mode (`--verbose`), you can make use of the `NATIVE_IMAGE_CONFIG_FILE` environment variable.
 If it is set to a Java properties file, the `native-image` builder will use the default setting defined in there on each invocation.
 Write a configuration file and export `NATIVE_IMAGE_CONFIG_FILE=$HOME/.native-image/default.properties` in `~/.bash_profile`.